eabglobal/juniper/README.rst

         include:
         - ./src/router_function/router/lambda_function.py

-With this manifest, juniper will package every single lambda function using the docker image specified in the global section.
-The zip artifacts will be stored in the folder defined in the output section.
+Setting a docker image at a global level tells juniper to package every lambda function using such image.
+In this example, the zip artifacts will be stored in the ./build folder instead of the ./dist; which is the default.

 Features
 ********